 Each book comes at time travel from a different angle, throwing other sci-fi themes into the books as well as a generous dollop of good old British humour.
 The same characters crop up again and again, at different ages and other places, as the stories jump forwards and backwards in time.
 Don't be put off by the teen setting of the first book - those characters are in their fifties by book 4.

 You can buy all of my books from this page.
 If you've already read (and hopefully enjoyed) them, I would hugely appreciate it if you would consider leaving a short review and a star rating on Amazon.
 You can do this via the buttons below.
-As an indie author, I don't have a marketing team behind me, so reviews and word of mouth are vital to help my books reach new readers.
+Or just tell a friend.
+Reviews and word of mouth are vital to help my books reach new readers.